-- Sign-in to Windows Hello with the security key.
+- Sign in to Windows Hello with the security key.

 How Secure Is FIDO2?

-Beyond that, FIDO2 offers a few other advantages as well:
+FIDO2 offers several other advantages as well:

 - Unique login credentials for each website.

 - In contrast to password-based logins, it's possible for the same user to set and save multiple pairs of keys.
-This makes it possible to log in, even if a set of keys has been lost.
+This makes it possible to log in, even if one set of keys has been lost.